tilschuenemann/tmms/README.md

-# TMDB Movie Metadata Scraper
+# :movie_camera: TMDB Movie Metadata Scraper

 This program creates a CSV with movie metadata from the TMDB for every folder inside the parent folder.